liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 8. Restart your portal server.

 Congratulations!
 Your Struts action hook plugin is complete!

-Now when you access the *Sign In* portlet, this message prints to your
+Now when you access the *Sign In* portlet, this message prints to your console:
-console:

     Wrapped /login/ action

-When you actually log in, another message prints to your console:
+When you actually log in, this message prints to your console:

     Wrapped /login/ action2
     Wrapped /login/ action

-Both of your custom Struts actions are executed via your Struts action hook!
+Both custom Struts actions are executed via your Struts action hook!

 Try your new Struts path by accessing it from your browser (e.g.
 `http://localhost:8080/c/portal/sample`).